 The Bangers were also rans, finishing 6-18 and tied for last place in the IVA’s first season.
 The league title went to the Los Angeles Stars, owned by the Hollywood producer and IVA President David L. Wolper.
 The Stars had a line-up of top American stars, including the setter Dodge Parker, IVA kill leader Jon Stanley, and female star Linda Fernandez, who later won two ABC Sports’ Superstars competitions in the late 1970’s.

 The Stanley-led Stars advanced to the IVA finals in 1976 with a 25-15 record, despite losing Fernandez and Parker.
 Parker won the 1976 IVA Most Valuable Player award with the San Diego Breakers who defeated the Stars 3 games to 1 in the championship series.
-Chamberlain was nowhere to be found in 1976, having divested himself of the Bangers, who moved to Tucson, Arizona, and failing to play in any IVA matches either.
+Chamberlain was nowhere to be found in 1976, having divested himself of the Bangers.
+He failed to play in any IVA matches that summer.

 Former Star Linda Fernandez, now a member of the rival Santa Barbara Spikers, assessed the 7′ 1″ Chamberlain’s volleyball skills in a 1977 interview with People Magazine.
 “He’s huge, but he’s got a weakness.
 He’s not quick.”

 With Parker as player-coach and Chamberlain appearing in 15 of the club’s 36 matches, the Stars returned to the IVA finals in 1977, defeating the El Paso-Juarez Sol three games to two.
 Parker, the 1976 MVP as a player, was named IVA Coach of the Year for 1977.
 In the league’s first three seasons, Parker’s team had now won the championship every year.